Certified Medical Administrative Assistant with Medical Billing and Coding (Vouchers Included)

 - Software must be installed and fully operational before the course begins.

-- Other: Email capabilities and access to a personal email account.
+- Email capabilities and access to a personal email account.

 Instructional Material Requirements:

 The instructional materials required for this course are included in enrollment.
-The following textbook, workbook, and codebooks will be shipped to you approximately 7-10 business days after enrollment:

-- Medical Terminology for Health Professions
+- Comprehensive Medical Terminology for Health Professions, 1st Edition (eBook)

 - Medical Assisting: Administrative & Clinical Competencies, by Michelle Blesi